OSGeo/gdal/doc/source/programs/sozip.rst

 -----------

-The :program:`sozip` utility can be used to create a seek-optimized ZIP file, append files to an existing ZIP file or list the contents of a ZIP file.
+The :program:`sozip` utility can be used to create a seek-optimized ZIP file, append files to an existing ZIP/SOZip file, list the contents of a ZIP/SOZip file or validate a SOZip file.

 .. program:: sozip